VougaDev/node-mta/README.md

 * As a regular C/C++ code, but OpenSSL is a required dependency, it's used for signing and hashing.
 NodeJs already include its own version of OpenSSL.
 You will have to make the DNS MX records request manually because I did it from the javascript part or NodeJs.
 You should also implement threading.
 Using -pthread is a bad idea with NodeJs addons because it may break its Event-Driven nature.

-All code related to NodeJs can be found in ./res/cpp/main.(hpp|cpp)$

 **Please, don't spam people with this 🤭**